chbrown/scripts/README.md

     htpasswd.py -c -b nginx.htpasswd scriptuser vsw8lq4NuM0S

+# intersect

+Collect the lines that all specified files share:

+    intersect users-extant.txt users-needtodelete.txt > todo.txt

+Each file is `uniq`ed, trailing whitespace is discarded, and output order is unspecified.

 # launch

 Simply grep for a Mac LaunchAgent that matches the given argument, and start it.
 Easy way to have databases around but not always use them when not developing.